 Ask about their friendships, and if you notice any warning signs, like a change in eating or sleeping habits, unexplained injuries or damaged clothing or property, get in touch with your child’s teacher to start gathering information and come up with a plan.

 If you’re a working parent, you may already be more than familiar with the cost of summer day camp.
 The first way to minimize the pain of this sizable expense is to plan ahead.
 Save a portion of your budget year-round, rather than scrambling just before summer break.
+(Here's a sense of how much you should probably save each month, in general.)

 If you’re looking to minimize the impact to your budget, city-sponsored summer camps can be significantly less expensive than other offerings.
 Signing up early can also net you a discount, and if you have other kids, ask if there’s a sibling discount.
 And come tax time, don’t forget that your summer day camp expenses may qualify for the Child and Dependent Care Credit.